javier901/arrow-function/README.md

 Try thinking about the following code.
 Will this work?
 Does it work?
 Try to explain to yourself what's happening using the words "anonymous function" and "`call`."
-If you need help, see IIFE in the Resources section below.
+If you need help, see [Immediately Invoked Function Expression][IIFE] in the Resources section below.

 ```js
 (function() { console.log("Hello world") })()